 Call your doctor if you have more than one unexplained low blood sugar reaction in a week.

-Most people feel symptoms of hypoglycemia when their blood sugar is 70 mg/dL or lower.
+Most people feel symptoms of hypoglycemia when their blood sugar is 70 milligrams per deciliter (mg/dL) or lower.

 Each person with diabetes may have different symptoms of hypoglycemia.
-You will learn to recognize yours.
+You'll learn to spot yours.

 - Feeling shaky

 Without treatment, you might get more severe symptoms, including:

 Ask your doctor if any of your medicines can cause low blood sugar.

 Insulin treatment can cause low blood sugar, and so can a type of diabetes medications called "sulfonylureas."